hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/organizing-persistence-layer-folders.md

 - `dao` is the default sub-package for the DAO classes.
 - `layout` is the default sub-package for the Layout classes.
 - `model` is the default sub-package for the Model classes.
-- `MainLayerConfiguration` holds the persistence layer rules.
+- `MainLayerConfiguration` includes the persistence layer runtime rules.

 The default settings are used in the no-config mode &ndash; when the hotrod XML configuration file is not specified &ndash; or when this files includes an empty `<jdbc/>` tag, with not declared settings.

 ## Default Configuration